 import matplotlib print(matplotlib.__version__)

-Now that you know what is Matplotlib and how you can install it in your system, let’s discuss different kinds of plots that you can draw to analyze your data or to present your findings.
+Now that you know what Matplotlib is and how you can install it in your system, let’s discuss different kinds of plots that you can draw to analyze your data or present your findings.

-Subplots() is a Matplotlib function that is used to display multiple plots in one figure.
-It takes various arguments such as a number of rows, columns, or sharex, sharey axis.
+Subplots() is a Matplotlib function that displays multiple plots in one figure.
+It takes various arguments such as many rows, columns, or sharex, sharey axis.

 # First create a grid of plots fig, ax = plt.subplots(2,2,figsize=(10,6)) #this will create the subplots with 2 rows and 2 columns #and the second argument is size of the plot # Lets plot all the figures ax.plot(x1, np.sin(x1), 'g') #row=0,col=0 ax.plot(x1, np.cos(x1), 'y') #row=0,col=1 ax.plot(x1, np.sin(x1), 'b') #row=1,col=0 ax.plot(x1, np.cos(x1), 'red') #row=1,col=1 plt.tight_layout() #show the plots plt.show()

-Now let’s check different categories of plots that Matplotlib provides.
+Now, let’s check the different categories of plots that Matplotlib provides.

 - Line plot